PMT (Pressuremeter Test)

 The Pressuremeter test (PMT) consists of pressuremeter probe placed in the tested soil and gradually filled with water.
 The subsequent swelling of soil or rock around the hole is determined as a dependence of the measured volume of water on the pressure increment that is gradually increased in a priory defined time intervals.

 The pressuremeter test provides the following parameters as a function of depth:

 - pressuremeter (Menard) modulus Em - is obtained from the pressuremeter test and depends on the type of sheath of probe (rubber sleeve, perforated casing).

-- limit pressure pLM [MPa] - represents an increment of water pressure in the testing probe depending on the volume change of soil or rock, respectively.
+- limit pressure pLM - represents an increment of water pressure in the testing probe depending on the volume change of soil or rock, respectively.

-The result of pressiometric test is its process plotted as a graph.
-The evaluation of pressiometric tests (PMT) are used as input parameters for the analyses in the "Micropile" program (method), "Sheeting Check" and "Anti-Slide Pile" program (modulus of subsoil reaction according to or according to the ).
+The result of pressuremeter test is its process plotted as a graph.
+The evaluation of pressuremeter tests (PMT) are used as input parameters for the analyses in the "", " " and " " programs and for stratigraphic modelling in the " " program.

 EN ISO 22476-4: Geotechnical investigation and testing - Field testing.
 Part 4: Menard pressuremeter test, 2005.